 Blended guajillo sauce in a blender, seen from above.

-Adjust salt taste, then transfer the guajillo salsa to a bowl and serve, or store for later uses as suggested below.
+Adjust salt to taste, then transfer the guajillo salsa to a bowl and serve, or store for later uses as suggested below.

-This guajillo chili sauce can be stored in the fridge for up to 5 days nicely stored in an airtight container or a jar.
+This guajillo sauce can be stored in the fridge for up to 5 days nicely stored in an airtight container or a jar.

 If you want to make a large batch for your prep meals, here’s what you can do: